The facelifted Mercedes-Benz S-Class will be shown at the upcoming Shanghai Motor Show on 17 April 2017.

-The tech-laden Mercedes-Benz S-Class is due for a facelift and it’s expected to be fully revealed in April 2017, according to reports.
+The tech-laden Mercedes-Benz S-Class has received a facelift and it’s expected to be fully revealed at the upcoming Shanghai Motor Show on 17 April 2017.
 The flagship S-Class will rival products such as the BMW 7 Series and new Audi A8, which is expected to be shown in the next few months.

 Much of the safety and assistance systems introduced on the new E-Class will be carried over into the facelifted S-Class, but will be expanded to include new functionality.
 The S-Class is also expected to receive minor exterior design updates which may include revised bumpers headlights and taillights.
 Some changes to the interior are also likely.